ruggeri/tech-notes/algos/lsh.md

 space, and you want to find those vectors with the greatest cosine similarity.

-In that case, generate a bunch of hyperplanes.
+In that case, generate a bunch of hyperplanes (through the origin).
 The probability that the two vectors lie on opposite sides of the hyperplane depends on the angle between them.

 The hyperplanes translate each vector into a bitstring.
 The hamming distance of the bitstrings (number of bits different) indicates the